krischerven/scarlatti/how-do-I.md

 Simply type your regular expression in the search bar.
 Supported characters are *, ^, $, ?, +, |.
 Make sure that "Use regex search" is enabled in the settings under General/Search.

+## Use word-grouping
+**keywords:** search, word grouping, word-grouping, word quoting, word-quoting, phrase, phrases,

+In the search bar, put your search terms in quotes, so that the search only matches the entire phrase, not individual search results.
+Compare "violin sonata" and violin sonata (without the quotes)

+## Add or remove a search synonym
+**keywords:** search, synonym, synonyms, search synonym, search synonyms,

+Go to General/Search in the settings and select EDIT on the "Edit search synonyms" option.
+Follow the instructions therewithin.

+## Add or remove a search typo
+**keywords:** search, typo, typos, search typo, search typos,

+Go to General/Search in the settings and select EDIT on the "Edit typos" option.
+Follow the instructions therewithin.

 ## Change which sections are visible in the sidebar
 **keywords:** sections, sidebar, visible,